appium/java-client/README.md

 If you are using the Eclipse IDE, make sure you are using verison Luna or later.

 ##Changelog##
+*3.3.0 (still not released)*
+- updated the dependency on Selenium to version 2.48.2
+- bug fix and enhancements of io.appium.java_client.service.local.AppiumDriverLocalService
+    - FIXED bug which was found and reproduced with Eclipse for Mac OS X. Please read about details here: [#252](https://github.com/appium/java-client/issues/252)
+    Thanks to [saikrishna321](https://github.com/saikrishna321) for the bug report
+    - The ability to set additional output streams was provided
+- The additional __startActivity()__ method was added to AndroidDriver.
+It allows to start activities without the stopping of a target app
+Thanks to [deadmoto](https://github.com/deadmoto) for the contribution
+- The additional extension of the Page Object design pattern was designed.
+Please read about details here: [#267](https://github.com/appium/java-client/pull/267)

 *3.2.0*
 - updated the dependency on Selenium to version 2.47.1
 - the new dependency on commons-validator v1.4.1